OSU-NLP-Group/WebDreamer/README.md

 # WebDreamer: Model-Based Planning for Web Agents
-Code for our paper [*Is Your LLM Secretly a World Model of the Internet*?
-Model-Based Planning for Web Agents](https://arxiv.org/abs/2411.06559v1). :construction: :construction: Under Construction

 ![image](https://github.com/user-attachments/assets/a1189fee-ff43-45fc-a818-3dc6befb6ad2)

+## About
+This repo contains the code for our paper [*Is Your LLM Secretly a World Model of the Internet*?
+Model-Based Planning for Web Agents](https://arxiv.org/abs/2411.06559v1).

+Our paper tackles the critical question: “*How to scale inference-time compute for language agents?*” The solution lies in using LLMs as a world model of the internet to predict the outcomes of actions on websites.
+Our method, **WebDreamer**, employs LLM-based simulation for speculative planning on the web, surpassing reactive baselines while offering greater safety and flexibility compared to tree search methods.

 ## Results
 ### Strong performance on VisualWebArena and Mind2Web-live